austin-hoover/btfsim/scripts/2022-09-23_RFQbunch_MEBT1_vary_optics/README.txt

-Investigate the effect of the MEBT optics (QH01, QV02, QH03, QV04) on the x-y-z hollowing observed at HZ04.
+Investigate the effect of the MEBT optics (QH01, QV02, QH03, QV04) or initial beam divergence on the x-y-z hollowing observed at HZ04.

-Using RFQ simulation as input:
-* 10M particles
-* Beam current = 42 mA

-The bunch coordinate array is dumped at HZ04.

-* 220923095449-sim-0-HZ04*
-    * 42
+Tracking from start to HZ04 using RFQ simulation as input.
+The RFQ simulation was launched using old measurements of f(x, x') and f(y, y') in the LEBT at 50 mA beam current.
+The simulation used 10 million macro-particles and predicted 84% transmission (42 mA output current).
+It is described in detail here: https://journals.aps.org/prab/pdf/10.1103/PhysRevAccelBeams.23.124201.